raghav-awasty/wordle-word-finder/README.md

 ## 🛠️ How It Works

-- A list of valid English 5-letter words is preprocessed using NLTK and stored in a `valid_words.json` file.
+- A list of valid English 5-letter words is stored in `valid_words.json` (from [@dracos](https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93)).
 - Input tiles capture your current Wordle guess with the Green, Yellow and Gray characters.
 - JavaScript filters this list based on your input.

 ## 🕹 Usage

-1. Fill in the green tile positions if you know any correct letters.
+1. Fill in the green tile positions if you know any correct letter.
-2. Add yellow tiles to indicate correct letters at unknown positions.
+2. Add yellow tiles to indicate correct letters at incorrect positions.
 3. Type gray letters (not in the word) into the exclusion box.
 4. Hit **Enter** or click **Search** to see results.

 ## 🌐 Pages

 - `/index.html` — Main Wordle helper tool.
 - `/history.html` — Browse past submitted words and their definitions.
+Build the streak!
 - `/submit.html` — Submit today’s word and trigger update via GitHub Actions.

 ## 🚀 Deploying